-Blount's disease is a form of bowleg deformity at or just below the knee joint.
+Blount's disease (also known as Blount disease) is a form of bowleg deformity at or just below the knee joint.
 It is caused by an abnormality of the growth plate in one or more of the leg bones.
 It often appears in obese children and in young children who are early walkers.
 Blount's disease appears in children by two years of age.
 Its hallmark symptom is severe bowlegs.

 Most commonly, the deformity is found at the top of the tibia (shinbone), the larger of the two bones in the lower leg.
 In these cases, the deformity occurs when the lateral (outer) side of the tibia continues to grow while the medial (or inner) side of the bone does not.
 Blount’s disease may affect leg only or both legs.